BombelKin/Modus_Simulation/README.md

 # Modus_Simulation
-A tool for playing around with fetch modi from Homestuck.
+A browser tool for playing with fetch modi from Andrew Hussie's "Homestuck."
+## Preface
+**What are fetch modi?**
+In Homestuck fetch modi are the functions that people use to log and "fetch" items from their inventory(called a captcha deck), as well as how items are sorted in the captcha deck.